markyoung010/markyoung010.github.io/essays/no-more-spaghetti.md

 [startup](https://github.com/ics-software-engineering/meteor-application-template-react/tree/master/app/imports/startup),
 and [ui](https://github.com/ics-software-engineering/meteor-application-template-react/tree/master/app/imports/ui).
 Here,
 the `api` folder is our *model*.
 There is only one file in it called `stuff`, and in that folder there is just one filed, classed `Stuff.js`.
-Look at this file, we see that this is the place where the app communicates with the database.
+Looking at this file, we see that this is the place where the app communicates with the database.

+The `ui` folder is our *view*.
+There you will find three folders, all of which have files whose only purpose is to display data, and the user interface.
+As far as the *controller* goes, I'm still a bit unsure as to where that is.